biofilos/ctdg_finder/manual/preprocessing.md

 ### Preprocessing steps
 All this steps are included in the script `extras/run_hmmer.sh`, but will be explained here in case they have to be tweaked by the user.
 If the user wants to use `run_hmmer.sh`, a sample "genome" (human chromosome 19 and 6) are included as a sample under the `sample_genome` directory, and contain the files necessary for all the preprocessing steps.
 A sample hmm and its associated files are also included.
 In order to run the preprocessing pipeline, run `run_hmmer.sh <db_dir> <n_cores>`.
 For example, if the user opens a terminal at the root directory of this repository, running `bash extras/run_hmmer.sh sample_genome 8` will generate the necessary files to run CTDGFinder using 8 cores.
-In order to double check that the database is in order, running `python ctdg_finder.py -p MHC_I -d sample_genome -c 8 -n sample_run -S 1000` at the root directory of this repository, would successfully run CTDGFinder, and three CTDGs will be found in chromosome 6 (part of the MHC cluster).
+In order to double check that the database is in order, running `python ctdg_finder.py -p MHC_I -d sample_genome -c 8 -n sample_run -S 1000` (MHC_I is the name of a Pfam accession in the HMM included in the sample "panther" database) at the root directory of this repository, would successfully run CTDGFinder, and three CTDGs will be found in chromosome 6 (part of the MHC cluster).

 #### Note on intergenic distances and overlapping genes.
 Since no `preprocessing.py` is going to be run, it is assumed that the genes are properly annotated.
 In the Blast version of `preprocessing.py`, overlapping genes were removed, to make sure no negative intergenic distances were called, and to reduce the chances of calling isoforms as genes.
 Although it is not very common, overlapping genes do exist in many species, and in this version, *no check for overlapping genes will be performed*.
 In case of encountering overlapping genes, the script `bandwith.py` will set its intergenic distance to zero.